 - quality assurance

 There are no specific secondary education requirements to become a production manager.
-However, maths with statistics and/or calculus, chemistry, processing technologies, business studies and English are useful.
+However, business studies, chemistry, maths with statistics and/or calculus, and processing technologies are useful.

 Additional requirements for specialist roles:

-To specialise as a technical manager, a diploma or degree in an area relevant to the industry you work in, such as engineering, is preferred.
+To specialise as a technical manager, a tertiary qualification in an area relevant to the industry you work in, such as engineering, is preferred.

 Production managers need to be: